 Ged Kearney is a mother of four (including twins), with an extended family of eight siblings, a company director and the ACTU President.
 How could she possibly fit yet another thing into her already hectic schedule!

-But, as Ged explains, she couldn’t resist taking on her latest role as it combines her greatest passions with supporting a cause close to her heart.
+But, as Ged explains, she couldn’t resist taking on her new role as an ATR Ambassador as it combines her greatest passions with supporting a cause close to her heart.

 As a former health care professional and the mother of twins, she hopes to combine these experiences with her national profile to give back to the multiple-birth community and twin research.

 The second youngest of nine children, Ged grew up in the inner Melbourne suburb of Richmond.

 She became a registered nurse in 1985, working in acute care in public and private hospitals as well as a nurse educator.
 She has been an elected official with the Australian Nursing Federation since 1997 and became its Federal Secretary in 2008.
 She began her current role as ACTU President in July 2010.
 She is also a Director of CBUS Superfund.

 She has four children - identical twin girls, Bridget and Alexandra, born in 1987, followed by Ryan in 1991 and Elizabeth in 1993.

 Her family and her twin girls have been long supporters of the twin registry.

 They joined their first twin study looking into genetic factors in epilepsy in 1997.
 More studies were to follow, investigating such diverse subjects as twin social behaviour, diet and bone mass, and Attention Deficit Hyperactivity Disorder.